In Short

 Frequently Asked Questions

 A close company is any company with five or fewer participants that can control the company.
 Practically, this typically means a company with five or fewer shareholders that can vote on shareholder meetings and receive more than half of any dividends the company pays out.
-However, the definition is technically wider and includes creditors with similar rights as shareholders.
+However, the definition is technically broader and can include creditors with similar rights to those of shareholders.

 If your company is a close company, it will have to pay additional taxes on certain transactions, such as shareholder/director loans.